SkillBagGitHub

 Ask for setup

-Open the example project with an agent and ask it to follow setup instructions.
+Open it with Codex or Claude Code and ask the agent to follow setup instructions.

 Download the standard

-The AGENTS.md file fetches the latest SKILLBAG.md from skillbag.md.
+AGENTS.md fetches the latest SKILLBAG.md from skillbag.md and routes other shims through the same contract.

 Materialize dependencies